Academy of Arts & Sciences (San Francisco)

 The Academy San Francisco @ McAteer, formally known as Academy of Arts & Sciences is a public high school located in San Francisco, California.
 The school is a member of the San Francisco Unified School District.
 The school occupies the site of the former J. Eugene McAteer High School, which was operating from 1973 to 2002.
+It is also the site of Ruth Asawa San Francisco School of the Arts.

+History

+Reid & Tarics designed, from 1967, Diamond Heights High School, Thomas J. Mellon, Chief Administrative Officer of San Francisco, suggested it be renamed for Martin Luther King, it was renamed for California State Senator J. Eugene McAteer (February 28, 1916 – May 26, 1967) in April 1972, which operated from 1973 to 2002.